RDB-bit/2023-Statistics-on-ordinal-and-nominal-data/README.md

 Usually tests are run solo, and one might forget other important statements to add to interpret tests results better.
 This project is an attempt to combine such insight into one place to deliver wholesome inference on data

 STAGE 1 - CHECKED - Descriptive data exploration (basically descriptive stats and general over view.
 First glace into the ether, trying to make sense)
-STAGE 2 - CHECKED - Comprehensive data exploration, nailing rewlationships, trends and correlations where some sense emerges STAGE 3 - this is where we are
+STAGE 2 - CHECKED - Comprehensive data exploration, nailing relationships, trends and correlations where some sense emerges STAGE 3 - this is where we are

 The data set that has both ordinal and nominal DVs and ordinal and nominal IVs.
 Doing this tasks felt like code waltzes through the statistical realm after 3 shots of Absinthe.